maj34/maj34/README.md

 I'm currently studying in a master's degree in the **DSBA Lab** at Korea University, and am expected to graduate in August 2025.

-I am interested in **Image-Text Retrieval, Visual Question Anwering, Image/Video Captioning**, etc. related to Vision-Language.
+I am interested in **Image Captioning, VQA, Image-Text Retrieval** related to Vision-Language and **Efficient Learning, RAG** related to LLM.

 <br/>